CS2103AUG2016-T15-C2/addressbook-level4/docs/UserGuide.md

 Undoable commands include: `add` `delete` `edit` `mark` `clear`<br>
 Format: `undo`

+>Undo stack holds up to 10 recent undoable comments.
+>Does not display a text feedback to user.

 #### Redo recent undone actions: `redo`
 Reverts scheduler back to the state before the recent undone actions.<br>
 Format: `redo`

+>Redo stacks clears upon a new valid commmand.
+>Does not display a	text feedback to user.
 <!-- @@author -->

 #### Deleting an item: `delete`